hexil-org/hexer/README.md

 1. [Install nodejs](https://nodejs.org/en/).

-2. Navigate to the `front` directory.
+2. Navigate to the `frontend` directory.
 Then first install the dependencies:

     ```sh
     npm install